 There are two numbers that should be logged to understand how order files affect app launch: total app launch and pre-main time.

 All metrics should be collected at percentiles, such as p50, p75, p95, as well as the mean.
 The OS may cache pages of app memory between launches making order files more applicable to higher percentiles, but this depends on your app's usages patterns.

 The most important metric is the total app launch.
 Measured from process start to the point in your code where the app launch notification is posted.

 The second metric is pre-main time (optional).
 Measure this as time from process start to when the

 main function is called.
 Depending on the structure of your codebase, this time may or may not be affected by order files.
 Having this metric can help debug any issues that come up during validation testing.

+Measuring order files in production is difficult for typical mobile release schedules because changes caused by the order file can't be separated from changes introduced by all other changes since the last release.
 To measure the true effect in production order files need to be isolated from other changes.
 To do this, wait until you have sufficient data to measure app launch after a normally scheduled release, and then release a new build with only order files added.

 The startup time difference between the two releases can then be compared to see how much of an impact order files have on your app launch.
 When comparing startup times make sure you choose date ranges that are comparable.
 The first few days of a release often have much slower launches because users are opening the version for the first time, so caches aren't built yet.
 For example, if you released the order file version 3 days ago, compare the p95 of the app launch time with the order file to the p95 of the first 3 days of data for the previous release.
 Some apps also have weekly patterns - like more usage on the weekend.
 This is good to watch out for, since it could skew the data for just one release.